oracle-livelabs/security/autonomous-db/data-redaction/data-redaction.md

       **Note:** The `CUSTOMER_SUMMARY` output does not show the asterisks you see when querying the table directly.
 This is because the view, `CUSTOMER_SUMMARY` uses an Oracle SQL function (`CASE`) to collapse five columns into a single column.
 For performance, Data Redaction uses a full redaction policy instead.

 You have demonstrated how you can create different redaction policies and use different regular expression and partial redaction functions.
+You have also learned there are times when Data Redaction applies full redaction for performance or security reasons.

 ## Task 5: Run analytics and advanced queries against your redacted data